You may be working as the bookkeeper for a business.

 Or you own your own business and you find you have several roles to juggle including production or service, marketing, operations, sales, dispatch, invoicing and bookkeeping of the accounts.

 Two main areas need to be organised – the bookkeeping records, and the money (bank and cash and credit cards).

-Starting your bookkeeping accounts correctly (or re-organizing your current books and accounts)
+- Starting your bookkeeping records correctly (or re-organizing your current books and accounts)

 Most business owners don’t like doing the books!
 But if you want to be in business then accept that the books and finances are one of your responsibilities and JUST DO IT or PAY SOMEONE to do it.

 To keep accounts organised, you need a set of systems to ensure:

 - ALL sales and expenses are recorded and transactions aren’t forgotten (eg Cash receipts);

 - To keep all documents required by law easy to find and neat and tidy;

 - Good records of conversations with customers or suppliers; and

 - At year end – a good set of all required data and reports so your accountant can complete your tax return quickly and efficiently.